 How to use a Notion Zendesk integration with AI

-Let’s look at how this AI-powered approach solves some real-world problems that support teams face every single day.
+Let's look at how this AI-powered approach supports teams in their daily tasks.

-Automate tier 1 support with your Notion user guides
+Support your tier 1 workflow with Notion guides

-If your user guides live in Notion, the eesel AI Agent can handle all those common "how-to" questions on its own by referencing those exact guides.
-It can resolve the ticket instantly without a human ever having to touch it.
+If your user guides live in Notion, an AI Agent can assist with common "how-to" questions by referencing those exact guides.
+It can provide agents with ready-made drafts or, with automated customer support, resolve simple queries directly.

 Best of all, you can roll this out carefully.
-With eesel AI’s selective automation, you can start small.
-You could tell the AI to only handle tickets with certain tags, like "how-to-question," and have it safely pass everything else to your human agents.
-As you get more comfortable, you can gradually let it handle more.
+With selective automation, you can start small.
+You could have the AI handle only specific tags, like "how-to-question," while ensuring all other inquiries are handled by your experienced human agents.

 Give Zendesk agents an AI copilot

-Not every ticket can or should be fully automated.
-For more complex or sensitive issues that need a human, the eesel AI Copilot works right alongside your agents inside Zendesk.
-It reads the customer’s question and instantly drafts a complete response based on your Notion docs.
+For more complex or sensitive issues that need a human touch, the eesel AI Copilot works right alongside your agents inside Zendesk.
+It reads the customer's question and instantly drafts a response based on your Notion docs.

 Find and fill gaps in your Notion knowledge base